 Note: This report is a part of the FlyCast Lite reporting program and is updated seasonally or in the event of substantial changes that alter fly fishing tactics.
 FlyCast Lite reports are intended to give anglers a high level overview on seasonal conditions and general fishing tactics.

-Flows on South Boulder Creek, below Gross Reservoir, are on the lower end of normal for this time of year.
-However, the water is moving and trout continue to favor the soft water, particularly along the banks and behind large obstructions (pockets).
-Dry droppers continue to be an effective option, but we'd recommend sticking with the nymph rig.
+Flows on South Boulder Creek, below Gross reservoir, have come down quite a bit and now sit below historical average for this time of year.
+At this flow, there is plenty of fishable water and trout are spreading out throughout the day.
+While nymphing will produce consistent results, dry droppers and hopper droppers are becoming increasingly effective.
 When nymphing, we like to lead with heavier, tungsten bead head bugs as opposed to applying our own split shot.
 That said, there's no harm in managing your own weight.
 Pat's Rubber Legs, Stonefly Nymphs, Leeches, worms and caddis larva will make for productive lead flies.
 Trail any of the aforementioned flies with one or more smaller midge, baetis or caddis pupa.
 Smaller searchers/attractors like Rainbow Warriors, Perdigons, Flashback PTs, Hare's Ears and Frenchies are great options as well.
-Otherwise, keep an eye out for surface activity as midges and BWOs are hatching consistently throughout the day.
+Otherwise, keep an eye out for surface activity as midges, PMDs and caddis are hatching consistently throughout the day.
 If you see actively rising trout, rig up a dry or dry to an emerger and focus on the soft water where trout are looking up.

 South Boulder Creek is one of the more beautiful places to fish within an hour of Denver.
 It originates in the Indian Peaks Wilderness and makes its way down to the Gross Reservoir.
 Below the reservoir is the tailwater, which flows through the Walker Ranch Open Space.
 While the creek above the reservoir presents some decent fishing and offers a number of public access points, for the sake of this report, we’ll be focused on the section below the Gross Reservoir.
 The tailwater is home to a variety of trout species.
 However, it is most known for its brown and rainbow trout.
 This section is one of the more popular stretches and can be fished year-round.
 That being said, much of the river freezes over in the winter leaving fewer fishable locations.
 The creek itself meanders through a beautiful canyon and is detached from the road.
 So if you enjoy some peace and quiet as well as a short hike, South Boulder Creek is for you.